 Subleasing in Ontario

 Most standard lease agreements in Ontario require the landlord’s written consent for any sublet.
-Therefore, carefully reviewing your lease is the first crucial step.
+Therefore, carefully reviewing your lease is the first crucial step when considering a sub leasing agreement.

-It is also highly recommended to consult the RTA and seek legal advice if you have specific questions or concerns.
-4
+It is also highly recommended to consult the RTA and seek legal advice if you have specific questions or concerns regarding a sub lease agreement in Ontario.
+[4]

 Types of Sublease

-Short-term subleasing and long-term subleasing are two possible types of subleasing you should know.
-1
+Short-term subleasing and long-term subleasing are two possible types of subleasing you should know about, which will be reflected in the terms of the sub lease agreement.
+[1]

 Short Term Subleasing

 Short-term leasing often involves the original tenant of a premise planning to leave the premise for a short period.
-For instance, during holiday seasons or vacations, students can sometimes rent out their rooms as they visit their hometown.
+For instance, during holiday seasons or vacations, students can sometimes rent out their rooms as they visit their hometown, formalized through a sub lease agreement.

 In another scenario, you may have someone deciding to travel for a few months.
 However, having the room empty while the rent runs is not suitable.
-As a result, they may decide to rent out the room for that specific period.
+As a result, they may decide to rent out the room for that specific period using a sub lease agreement.

 Long Term Subleasing

-Long-term leasing involves more of a permanent change of location for the original tenant, who may then intend for the new tenant to take over the residence until the terms of the lease expire.
+Long-term leasing involves more of a permanent change of location for the original tenant, who may then intend for the new tenant to take over the residence until the terms of the lease expire, often formalized by a comprehensive sub lease agreement.
 For instance, if an original tenant pays for a rent, but after a period, there is a need to change location (for job positions or new homes), the most suitable option is long-term leasing.

 Usually, when it comes to long-term leasing, tenants may choose to sublet.
-However, any responsibility for the property is then passed from the original tenant to the new tenant.
+However, any responsibility for the property is then passed from the original tenant to the new tenant under the terms of the sub lease agreement.

 The Subleasing Process